smartanthill/smartanthill2_0/docs/design-documents/protocols/sascrambling.rst

 The size of Padding is calculated to ensure that pre-encrypted packet has size of 16\*k bytes where k is integer.

-2. Encrypt pre-encrypted packet with the secret key, using Speck-96 (with 96-bit block size) in CBC mode, and first Speck-96 key.
+2. Encrypt pre-encrypted packet with the secret key, using Speck-96 (with 96-bit block size) in CBC mode, first Speck-96 key, and using random 96-bit IV (which MUST be fully random, in particular, different from Salt).
 CBC mode, combined with statistical-uniqueness requirement for unique-block, ensures that SCRAMBLED data is indistinguishable from white noise for a potential attacker.

-3. Calculate CBC-MAC of the block, using Speck-96 (with 96-bit block size) and second Speck-96 key.
+3. Calculate CBC-MAC of the encrypted packet, using Speck-96 (with 96-bit block size) and second Speck-96 key.

 4. Form output packet as follows: